xhite/reduxed/packages/responsive/README.md

-# @reduxed/tree
+# @reduxed/responsive

-Creates React component and Redux state reducer files
+Provides responsive components

 More features to come

 Part of @reduxed utilities for Redux.

 ### Table of Contents
 * [Installation](#installation)